-We are able to provide information about local services available as well as self management and also help raise awareness within our Community.
+We are able to provide information about local services, ideas for self-management and we help to raise awareness about the conditions within our Community.

-At our monthly meetings we endeavour to get a speaker to talk to us about related topics that may help sufferers reduce the effect of the many symptoms of fibromyalgia, ME and CFS etc.
+At our monthly meetings we often have a speaker to talk to us about related topics that may help sufferers reduce the effect of the many symptoms of Fibromyalgia and ME/CFS.